 The following are a few effective ways to accomplish this:

 - Wear sunglasses.
 Wearing sunglasses outside can help reduce strain on your eyes.
 However, try not to wear them often when indoors.
 To recover, you must slowly increase your light tolerance, and wearing sunglasses indoors will make that process more difficult.

 - Limit screen time.
-Try to limit the amount of time you spend in front of your computer or phone.
+Try to limit the amount of time you spend in front of your computer, phone, or television.
 Otherwise, they will quickly overload your brain.
 If you must use a screen for work, wear blue light-filtering glasses, which can lessen headaches.

 - Colored glasses.
 Glasses with colored lenses reduce the amount of visual input your eyes receive.
 This can make things easier on your brain while you work.
 Eventually, though, you should start using them less often to make a full recovery.

 Finally, try to get enough sleep.
 The more sleep you get, the faster your brain will heal.
 This means you should stop using screens at least an hour before bed.